 Texas breweries raked in 21 medals at the awards ceremony on Oct.
 7, including nine golds.
-Austin Beer Garden and Brewery in the capitol and Saint Arnold Brewing Co. in Houston were also recognized as small brewpub of the year and mid-size brewery of the year, respectively.
-It was the AGBG's second consecutive year to be honored as brewpub of the year.
+Austin Beer Garden Brewing Co. in the capitol and Saint Arnold Brewing Co. in Houston were also recognized as large brewpub of the year and mid-size brewery of the year, respectively.
+It was the ABGB's second consecutive year to be honored as brewpub of the year.

 A gold medal from GABF is regarded as one of the top honors in the industry and a total validation of a brewer's skill.
 The 2017 competition was its biggest yet, with 7,923 beer entries across nearly 100 style categories, according to the Brewers Association.

 "We are so proud of our breweries," said Charles Vallhonrat, executive director of the Texas Craft Brewers Guild, in response to the results.

 The accolades "showed that Texas keeps making quality beer," he added.

 This year marks an uptick in the number of medals garnered by the Lone Star State.
 (In 2016, Texas breweries earned 10 medals.)
 The biggest winner was Saint Arnold, which won a gold medal for its Pumpkinator fall seasonal and two bronze medals for its Weedwacker German-style wheat ale and Amber Ale.